Close

 To understand more about dry eyes after eye surgery, read our blog: Why do I Have Dry Eyes After Cataract Surgery?

-Can dry eyes be cured?
+Can Dry Eye Disease be cured?

 Unfortunately, Dry Eye is a condition which does not have a cure, but many treatments can help to manage your symptoms.
 We’d always recommend trying several different treatments to find what works best for you.
 [2]